8 Small Kitchen Organization Ideas to Clear Space

 Bulky knife blocks take up valuable counter space.
 In a small apartment or compact kitchen, there are better ways to store your steel.
 With a magnetic strip, strong glue, and a few other cheap hardware purchases, you can make a DIY magnetic knife strip to free up your surface and keep your blades close at hand.
 You can also buy an affordable set online and follow the manufacturer’s instructions to set it up.

 Instead of jamming up a pantry shelf or cabinet with your pots and pans, consider floating them on a sturdy overhead pot rail or pot rack.
-Pot racks clear up space while giving you easy access to your cookware — a win-win.
-Since you’ll need to install a pot rack into the support beams of your ceiling (rather than simply screwing them into the drywall), you’ll need some savvy with drills, wall toggles, and other tools to do it correctly.
-If you’re not ready to commit to a hanging solution, you can use a burner on your stovetop — or even the top of your fridge — to store more attractive items like Dutch ovens.
+Since setting up a pot rack involves installing it into the support beams of your ceiling (rather than simply screwing them into the drywall), you’ll need to be savvy with drills, wall toggles and other tools to do it correctly.
+If you’re not ready to commit to a hanging solution, you can use a burner on your stovetop — or even the top of your fridge — as a resting spot for your cookware.

 4. Put Your Vertical Space to Work

 Vertical space — walls, the sides of your fridge, the inside of a pantry or cabinet drawer — are prime real estate for some of your kitchen ingredients and tools.
 You can affix compact and discreet cubbies to your lower cabinets to store things like oil and vinegar bottles or your all-star spices and bulk items.
 Storage solutions like pegboards (a favorite of legends like Julia Child) are a versatile way to hang everything from pots and pans to whisks, mugs, graters and more.

 5. Transfer Snacks and Grains to Bins or Mason Jars